-The Peacemaking System will therefore be based on the basic tools and methods for achieving genuine, constructive and sustainable peace as recommended by peace philosophers.
+The Peacemaking System will thus be based on the basic tools and methods for achieving genuine, constructive and sustainable peace as recommended by peace philosophers.
 Therefore, it gives judges the opportunity to participate in genuine, constructive and sustainable peacemaking.
 By referring the matter to the Peace Forum, the judge's limited peacemaking role is expanded.
-In this system, the judge will not only facilitate peacemaking by referring the matter to the Peace Forum, they will also be participating in the proceedings of the Peacemaking Forum, because the proceedings of the Peacemaking Forum will be under their supervision, and will also be subject to their enforcement powers.
+In this system, the judge will not only facilitate peacemaking by referring the matter to the Peace Forum, the proceedings of the Peacemaking Forum, because the proceedings of the Peacemaking Forum will be under their supervision, and will also be subject to their enforcement powers.
 In effect, the judge and the Peacemaker will be working together for a peaceful resolution of the matter referred to the Peacemaker.